 c) After a) or b) above, it will prompt the app-user to download the database to the device.
 Also, the download includes a file that resets duplicates if configured for the Service.

-Note: The reset does not change the associated validation database since the ‘scanned’ and ‘not scanned’ status of each barcode value is in separately for each Service, not in the validation database itself.
+Note: The reset does not change the associated validation database since the ‘scanned’ and ‘not scanned’ status of each barcode value is separately for each Service, not in the validation database itself.

 Finally, on this first page, you can apply a validation pattern.
 Then, you can enter a common pattern that might appear for codes you’d like either valid or invalid.
 For example, if you know all of your ticket values are eight digits and begin with 123, you can use this as a pattern.
 This is not necessary for most use cases.
-However, to learn more, please visit our article on pattern matching.
+To learn more, please visit our article on pattern matching.

 From your question bank, you can drag and drop which user prompts you’d like to include with every scan in this service.
 You’ll need to place the question into the appropriate box corresponding with when you’d like the question to appear on the user’s screen.
 Also, you can optionally add the question only in cases of a valid and/or invalid scan.